 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the cited edition applies.
-For undated references, the latest edition of the referenced document (including any amendments) applies:

-American National Standards Institute (ANSI)/IEEE C62.1, Surge Arrestors for Alternating-Current Power Circuits
+ANSI/IEEE C62.1, Surge Arrestors for Alternating-Current Power Circuits